OnyxPay/onyxchain-explorer-backend/README.md

 ### Overview

-This is the Explorer project for the Ontology blockchain.
+This is the Explorer project for the OnyxChain blockchain.
 The project is based on front and back separation framework.
 The Explorer back-end-projects contains two projects, the OntSynHandler project synchronizes block and transaction information to the local database and the Explorer project provides Restful API to query transaction,ontid,block information for the Explorer front-end and DApps.
 The Explorer front-end is based on Vue framework.

 ### Installation Environment